UPPMAX/programming_formalisms/docs/git/branches.md

     ![github_pushed_to_branch](github_pushed_to_branch.png){width: 50%}

-    -	”Ignore pull request”

-    Make sure you look at the correct branch, as displayed by the "drop-down button".
+    - Make sure you look at the correct branch, as displayed by the "drop-down button".
-    Then your commit message shows up in the yellow section
+    - Then your commit message shows up in the yellow section
         - ”Ignore if a pull request shows up”

     > - On your local computer, switch to the main branch,
     >   as we'll delete the branch you are on now